DRMALEK/DocTongue/README.md

 - The system rejects prompt-injection attempts that request hidden instructions or policy bypass.
 - The system rejects explicit sexual or nudity-related requests.
 - The system allows users to view indexed documents and delete documents from the collection.
-- The system exposes automated tests for key backend API and retrieval behavior.
+- The system provides an optional response quality control with deepeval (LLM-as-judge) and a safe lexical fallback

 ## Stack